Published:

 The GDPR Compliance Checklist: A Step-by-Step Guide

-Quite a little while ago, the EU Publications Office released a 4-page PDF that detailed 7 steps an organization should take to be compliant with GDPR.
-The document went into great detail about the principles of good data protection for small businesses and enterprise organizations.
+Some time ago, the EU Publications Office released a four-page PDF detailing seven steps an organization should take to be compliant with GDPR.
 Here’s a slightly more accessible summary of its contents:

 Step 1: Understand the Data You Collect

 Not only should you obtain proper consent before collecting data on an individual, but you should also strive to inform them about what exactly that data is going to be used for.
-GDPR imposes strict regulations against the collection of data under false pretenses, so it’s important to keep your data subjects informed.
+GDPR imposes strict regulations against the collection of data under false pretenses.
 You should also be able to hand over the data you collect on an individual should the data subject request it.

 Step 3: Retain Data Only When It’s Necessary

-There’s no point in holding on to unnecessary and outdated data you no longer need.
-Delete the data when it ceases to be relevant by implementing proper data retention policies within your organization.
+Delete unnecessary and outdated data you no longer need, by implementing proper data retention policies within your organization.
 Also, make it possible for individuals to request deletion of the data you have on them and make sure to comply with such requests on priority.

 Step 4: Implement Proper Security Standards

-Secure the personal data you store on your business servers by using strong encryption technology and enabling privacy best practices like two-factor authentication.
-For organizations with a large number of employees, it’s also important to have proper data access policies to limit the number of personnel involved in handling sensitive data.
-If your organization stores data on a cloud-based platform like Microsoft 365, try to familiarize yourself with the security options available on the platform and make sure to have them configured correctly.
+Secure the personal data you store by using strong encryption technology and enabling privacy best practices like two-factor authentication.
+For organizations with many employees, proper data access policies are critical to limit the number of personnel involved in handling sensitive data.
+If your organization stores data on a cloud-based platform like Microsoft 365, familiarize yourself with the security options available and ensure they are configured correctly.

 Step 5: Document How You Process Data

-Create proper documentation of your organization’s data processing activities, with details on what data is collected and how it is stored.
+Create proper documentation of your organization’s data processing activities, detailing what data is collected and how it is stored.
 This is important because you may be asked to turn over this documentation in the event of an investigation.

 Step 6: Keep Watch On Your Subcontractors

 If your organization uses subcontractors for collecting or storing information, make sure that you’re intimately aware of their data practices so that you aren’t involuntarily implicated in a compliance issue.
-Ask your subcontractors for details on how they obtain consent before collecting individual data and what security measures they use for storing it, for example.
+Ask your subcontractors for details on how they obtain consent before collecting individual data and what security measures they use for storing it.

 Step 7: Employ a Data Protection Officer

-Data Protection Officers (DPOs) are designated employees responsible for keeping an eye on your organization’s data handling and ensuring compliance with regulations at all times.
-While smaller organizations might not need to employ a designated DPO, enterprises that handle large amounts of information should definitely have one.
+Data Protection Officers (DPOs) are designated employees responsible for monitoring your organization’s data handling and ensuring compliance with regulations.
+While smaller organizations might not need a DPO, enterprises that handle large amounts of information should have one.

 Microsoft 365 GDPR Compliance: What You Need to Know

 If your organization uses Microsoft 365 for storing and collecting business data, you can take advantage of its inbuilt features to ensure compliance with GDPR.
-Since 2018, Microsoft has serially introduced a number of tools that tackle various aspects of GDPR compliance.
+Since 2018, Microsoft has introduced a number of tools that address various aspects of GDPR compliance.

 Improving M365 GDPR Compliance With Configuration-as-Code

-Microsoft Purview is a one-stop security and compliance solution backed by Microsoft’s entourage of over 3,500 security experts and $1 billion in annual cybersecurity investments.
-It lets you seamlessly manage your data ecosystem to ensure maximum compliance with regulations like the EU GDPR.
+Microsoft Purview is a comprehensive security and compliance solution backed by Microsoft’s security expertise.
+It helps you manage your data ecosystem in compliance with regulations like the EU GDPR.

-Without a centralized portal for accessing, managing, securing, and documenting your Microsoft 365 configuration, you don’t have a way of tracking changes to your tenant environments and rolling back to a previous version of your tenants in case things ever go south.
+However, Microsoft Purview does not address automated configuration management.
+Without a centralized portal for accessing, managing, securing, and documenting your Microsoft 365 configuration, you don’t have a way of tracking changes to your tenant environments and rolling back to a previous version if necessary.

-With CoreView Configuration Manager, you have a centralized dashboard for accessing your tenant configurations and monitoring changes to your tenants to see if they affect your compliance with GDPR.
-We even offer a baseline configuration that you can customize for maximum compliance with regulations like the EU GDPR.
+With CoreView Configuration Manager, you have a centralized dashboard to access your tenant configurations and monitor changes that might affect GDPR compliance.
+CoreView also offers a baseline configuration that you can customize for maximum compliance with regulations like the EU GDPR.

 Sound interesting?
-Why not sign up for a free demo today and see how CoreView can improve your compliance posture across Microsoft 365?
+Why not schedule a free demo today and see how CoreView can improve your compliance posture across Microsoft 365?

 Get a personalized demo today